Case Study

 With this feedback in mind, I made changes as I increased the fidelity of the wireframes.

-I lessened the affordance of the points history numbers and also color coded them for easier readability.
+I lessened the affordance of the points history points.
+I also color coded the addition and subtraction of points for easier readability.

 With the more polished prototype, I did a round of usability testing with 20 users.